carlosyanez/auspol/README.md

 ## Acknowledgment of Country

-The author of this package acknowledges the Boonwurrung/Bunurong and Wurrundjeri Woi Wurrung peoples of the Eastern Kulin Nation as Traditional Owners and Custodians of the land where this package has been created, and pays respect to their Elders past, present and emerging.
+The author of this package acknowledges the Aboriginal and Torres Strait Islander people as the traditional custodians of Australia, and pays respect to their Elders past, present and emerging.